petabridge/akkadotnet-code-samples/src/dependency-injection/AutofacIntegration/AutofacIntegration/README.md

 ## Domain

 The sample shows how two actors that uses constructor argument injection in their constructor and at least one of the argument is set up through Autofac.
+The `EchoActor` constructor demonstrates 3 ways of injecting the `AutofacInjected` instance,

+* directly injecting it as an `AutoFacInjected` type,
+* obtaining an instance from an injected `IServiceProvider` instance, and
+* obtaining an instance from an injected Autofac `ILifetimeScope` container.

 ## Running Sample